Table of Contents

-At the beginning of the 3rd week of embryonic development, the induction of the neurulation begins.
-The notochord and paraxial mesoderm secrete signaling molecules.
-This results in the differentiation of the overlying ectoderm into neuroectoderm.
+At the beginning of the 3rd week of embryonic development, the induction of neurulation begins.
+The notochord and paraxial mesoderm secrete signaling molecules, resulting in the differentiation of the overlying ectoderm into neuroectoderm.

 The neural plate originates from the neuroectoderm, an area with compressed and increased epithelial cells.
-It grows in the direction from cranial to caudal.
-The cranial end initially increases rapidly and is therefore wider than the caudal end.
-From this histoid, first the brain will originate.
+It begins at the cranial end and grows toward the caudal.
+The cranial end initially increases rapidly in size and is, therefore, wider than the caudal end.
+The brain will develop from this histoid.

-Approximately on the 18th day the neural plate deepens and forms the neural groove.
-The margins are increased by the so-called convergent extension.
-This means that the cell rows shift into one another and thus form the neural folds.
-Finally, the neural folds merge, cut off the neural groove and thus form the neural tube.
+On approximately the 18th day of embryonic development, the neural plate deepens and forms the neural groove.
+Its margins are increased by the so-called convergent extension.
+This means that the cell rows shift into one another and form the neural folds.
+The neural folds then merge, cut off the neural groove, and form the neural tube.
 This is the basis for the central nervous system.

-On the 25th embryonic day, the end of the head joins the anterior neuropore.
+On the 25th day of embryonic development, the end of the head joins the anterior neuropore.
 Two days later, the posterior neuropore closes.
 The neural tube now ends approximately at the height of the later S2 segment.
-If the closing of the neural tube is disturbed, it leads to neural tube defects or dysraphic disorders.
+If the closing of the neural tube is disturbed, neural tube defects or dysraphic disorders can occur.

 The neural crests separate at the closed neural folds.
-The cells of the neural crest are very important in the embryonic development.
-Although they originate from the ectoderm, they are sometimes even referred to as the fourth cotyledon.
-The cells of the neural crest have the ability to wander and diversify into numerous cell types.
+The cells of the neural crest are very important in embryonic development.
+Although they originate at the ectoderm, they are sometimes referred to as the fourth cotyledon.
+These cells have the ability to move around and diversify into numerous cell types.
 They form the glial and nerve cells, melanocytes of the skin, calcitonin cells of the thyroid gland, cells of the adrenal medulla, and many of the connective tissue cells and bone cells of the skull.

-The primary neurulation refers to the development of the neural tube under the influence of the notochord and the mesoderm.
-It ends in the 4th week with the closure of the posterior neuropore.
-This is followed by the secondary neurulation.
-The caudal end of the neural tube thereby develops into the neural notochord and is then canalized.
+Primary neurulation refers to the development of the neural tube under the influence of the notochord and the mesoderm.
+It ends in the 4th week of embryonic development with the closure of the posterior neuropore.
+This is followed by secondary neurulation.
+The caudal end of the neural tube then develops into the neural notochord and is canalized.
 This process ends in the 6th week.

 Neural Tube Defects

-When translated, dysraphism means something like “abnormal suture”.
-The closure of the neural tube, either on the neuropore anterior or posterior, is thus disturbed.
-It therefore results in the following defects.
+Dysraphism roughly translates to ‘abnormal suture’.
+This condition disrupts the closure of the neural tube, either on the neuropore anterior or posterior, resulting in the following defects:

-Spina bifida: The neuropore caudalis does not close and the vertebral arches remain open.
+- Spina bifida: In this condition, the neuropore caudalis does not close.
+The vertebral arches also remain open.
 There are different degrees of severity.
-This defect is compatible with life, however paralysis often occurs.
+This defect is compatible with life; however, paralysis often occurs.

 Development of the Heart

-Like the neurulation, the development of the heart begins in the 3rd week of the embryonic development.
-The first contractions of the heart can be identified with an ultrasound device already in the 4th week of development.
+Like neurulation, the development of the heart begins in the 3rd week of embryonic development.
+The heart’s first contractions can be identified with an ultrasound device during the 4th week.

-The development of the cardiovascular system begins approximately on the 18th day.
+The development of the cardiovascular system begins approximately on the 18th day of embryonic development.
 A horseshoe-shaped region of the splanchnopleura which lies cranial to the neural plate forms the cell groups.
 The cardiogenic plate originates from these cells.
-It consists of endothelium strands (endocardium), coelomic epithelium (myocardium) and coelom pockets (pericardium).
+It consists of endothelium strands (endocardium), coelomic epithelium (myocardium), and coelom pockets (pericardium).

-At the end of the 3rd week, a tubular structure i.e. the cardiac tube differentiates itself from the cardiogenic plate.
+At the end of the 3rd week, a tubular structure, the cardiac tube, differentiates itself from the cardiogenic plate.
 It lies ventrally, partly due to the folding of the embryo.
-The following structures shape the heart tube through protuberances and constrictions from cranial to caudal:
+The following structures shape the heart tube through protuberances and constrictions from the cranial to the caudal end:

 - Truncus arteriosus: The cardiac outflow tract of the heart tube is connected to the aortic sac.

-- Bulbus cordis: It connects the truncus aorticus.
-The septum aorticopulmonary therein develops from cells of the neural crest.
-Through a spiral rotation of the septum by 180 °, the aorta and the pulmonary truncus are separated from each other.
+- Bulbus cordis: This structure connects the truncus aorticus.
+The septum aorticopulmonary develops from the cells of the neural crest.
+Through a 180-degree spiral rotation of the septum, the aorta and the pulmonary truncus are separated from each other.

 - Primitive ventricle